KibakoDev/Kibako-Engine/README.md

 ---

 ### Overview
-Kibako Engine is a lightweight graphics framework experimenting with:
+Kibako Engine is an **experimental graphics framework** currently in **very early development**.
-- Low-level Direct3D 11 rendering
-- Basic 2D/3D systems and resource management
-- Simple and transparent design (educational purpose)

-This repository serves as a **learning and experimentation ground** for graphics programming and engine architecture in C++.
+The goal is to explore engine structure, rendering systems, and resource management in a clear and lightweight way.

+This project is built for **learning purposes** and will evolve gradually over time — expect constant changes and experimentation.

 ---

 ### Current Focus
-- Core renderer setup (device, swap chain, context)
+- Core Direct3D 11 setup (device, swap chain, context)
-- Basic sprite rendering pipeline
+- Basic 2D rendering pipeline
-- Resource management (textures, shaders)
+- Texture and shader management
-- Logging and diagnostics
+- Logging and diagnostics utilities

+---

+### Development Status
+This project is **not stable** and APIs will change frequently.
+Many systems are incomplete or placeholder-only.
+The goal right now is to establish a **solid and understandable foundation** before expanding to more complex rendering features.

 ---